 The GOP's ineffectiveness is a reflection of the flaws of the two-party system itself.
 By limiting political choice to just two parties, the system tends to stifle debate and diversity, and it leaves many voters feeling unrepresented.
 This is why many people are calling for a more diverse and inclusive political system that allows for a wider range of viewpoints and candidates.

-Definition and Meaning of Grassroots: Grassroots is a term used to describe the activities of citizens who are politically engaged at the local level and are working to create change in their communities.
+Definition and meaning of grassroots: Grassroots is a term used to describe the activities of citizens who are politically engaged at the local level and are working to create change in their communities.
 This type of participation is often referred to as "bottom-up" democracy, because it starts with the people and works its way up to the decision makers.
 Grassroots organizations are typically non-partisan and can be found in communities large and small, in all fifty states.
 Grassroots initiatives are often focused on specific issues of importance to the community, such as education reform, economic development, and environmental protection.
 Grassroots campaigns can involve door-to-door canvassing, petition drives, rallies and demonstrations, as well as engaging with elected officials and local media outlets.
 Grassroots movements are instrumental in shaping policy, and are essential for a healthy democracy.

-The Green New Deal is a bold set of sweeping policy proposals aimed at creating a more equitable, sustainable, and prosperous future for all Americans.
+Definition and meaning of Green New Deal: The Green New Deal is a bold set of sweeping policy proposals aimed at creating a more equitable, sustainable, and prosperous future for all Americans.
 The Green New Deal refers to a progressive and ambitious set of policies and initiatives that emphasize the need to address climate change, create jobs, and create a just and equitable economy.
 The Green New Deal includes proposals to invest in renewable energy, create green jobs, and develop infrastructure projects that can help reduce greenhouse gas emissions.
 Examples of initiatives that could be included in a Green New Deal include expanding public transportation, investing in renewable energy sources, and providing incentives for businesses to switch to green energy sources.
 Additionally, the Green New Deal could include policies to increase access to affordable housing, health care, and education for all Americans.
 Overall, the Green New Deal is an ambitious and progressive set of initiatives that can help create an economy that works for everyone.

-The definition and meaning of the Green Party is a political party focused on ecological wisdom, social justice, grassroots democracy, and nonviolence.
+Definition and meaning of Green Party: The Green Party is a political party focused on ecological wisdom, social justice, grassroots democracy, and nonviolence.
 Founded in 1984, the Green Party is a reform-minded political party that challenges the two-party system in the United States.
 It advocates for a shift in public policy away from corporate and military interests, and towards policies that are better for the environment and our planet.
 The Green Party seeks to create a more sustainable and equitable world, and supports policies that prioritize environmental and social justice, economic and racial equity, and government accountability.
-Policies such as renewable energy, healthcare for all, and reducing military spending are part of the Green Party's platform.
+Policies such as renewable energy, healthcare for all, and reduced military spending are part of the Green Party's platform.
 The Green Party is also committed to a participatory form of democracy, where voters have a direct say in the decisions of their government.
 At the local level, the Green Party supports community-based solutions to problems, and works to ensure that all people have access to the resources they need.
 At the national level, the Green Party works to ensure that our government is accountable to its citizens, and focuses on a variety of issues such as climate change, economic inequality, and poverty.
 The Green Party is an important voice in American politics, and is dedicated to creating a more just and equitable society.
 The Green Party's commitment to environmental and social justice, economic and racial equity, and government accountability is one that is shared by many.